emfcamp/badge-2024-documentation/docs/using-the-badge/spaceagon-assembly.md

 ### Step 18: Screw in the three screws to secure the backboard

 ![Screwing the backboard in place](../images/spaceagon-assembly/step-18-screws-1.jpg){: style="width:550px;height: auto;" }

+!!! tip "Screws not reaching standoffs?"

+    If the standoffs don't connect, you may have put them into the wrong board.
+They attach to the blue middleboard, not the black backboard.

 ### Step 19: Test your badge